Andrew Ranger: NASCAR

 Ranger raced in the K&N Pro Series and the NASCAR Canadian Tire Series again in 2011.
 On May 22, 2011, Ranger won the ARCA race on the road course at New Jersey Motorsports Park in Millville, New Jersey.
-On June 25, 2011, Andrew competed in the NASCAR Nationwide Series race at Road America finishing sixth.
-Ranger made his Sprint Cup Series debut at Watkins Glen finishing 35th for FAS Lane Racing.
+On June 25, 2011, Andrew competed in the NASCAR Nationwide Series race at Road America, finishing sixth.
+Ranger made his NASCAR Sprint Cup Series debut at Watkins Glen, finishing 35th for FAS Lane Racing.

 For 2012, Ranger ran in the NASCAR Canadian Tire Series and Nationwide Series for GC Motorsports.
 He won two Canadian Tire events in his home province of Quebec at Circuit Gilles Villeneuve and Circuit ICAR along with the ARCA event at New Jersey Motorsports Park.

 In 2013, Ranger ran a partial schedule in the Canadian Tire Series.
 He also ran the road courses in the NASCAR Nationwide Series and in the ARCA Racing Series.
 He won at New Jersey Motorsports Park in the ARCA Racing Series for the third year in a row.